google/skia-buildbot/docsyserver/README.md

 ## Directory Structure

-- `images/release` - Builds a docker file that contains a checkout of the Docsy example repo, along with all the dependencies needed to build it, including Hugo and npm.
+- `BUILD.bazel` - Builds a docker file that contains a checkout of the Docsy example repo, along with all the dependencies needed to build it, including Hugo and npm.